-Status - Construction phase closed out in previous reporting period (2011-2012).
+Status - Construction phase closed out in reporting period 2011-2012.
 Operational phase is ongoing and compliant.

-An updated Operational Environmental Management Plan (OEMP) outlining a procedure for recording the flow volumes and levels at the Coles Crossing pump station (referred to as the Coles Crossing offtake) and Home Park gauging station has been developed and submitted and was approved in August 2014.
+An updated Operational Environmental Management Plan (OEMP) outlining a procedure for recording the flow volumes and levels at the Coles Crossing pump station (referred to as the Coles Crossing offtake) and Home Park gauging station was developed and submitted.
+The updated OEMP was approved in August 2014.